romanRegmi/Apex-Learning/Asynchronous Apex/Queueable/README.md

 }
 }

-Q. I have 200 records to be processed using Queueable Apex, How Can I divide theexecution Context for every 100 records?
+Q. I have 200 records to be processed using Queueable Apex, How Can I divide the execution Context for every 100 records?
 Similar to future jobs, queueable jobs don't process batches, so you can't divide the execution Context.
 It will process all 200 records, in a single execution Context